lana-20/selenium-grid-parallel-testing/README.md

 # ⦷ Parallel Testing

 _Parallel Testing_ is essential in web UI test automation.
 It decreases the execution time and costs dramatically.
-From the Agile testing perspective, it allows for fast deploy-and-ship plus frugality with the budget and human capital.
+From the Agile testing perspective, it allows for fast build-and-ship plus frugality with the budget and human capital.
+Faster build times mean faster releases/deployments and less time spent waiting for builds to complete, as is happens in a [more tradional release process](https://github.com/lana-20/traditional-web-release-process).

 <img width="800" alt="image" src="https://user-images.githubusercontent.com/70295997/213115529-5029e2f1-0286-4afd-8f04-7dbad2bdc365.png">